sj1001-cs/sj1001-cs/README.md

 - 🌿 Right now I'm exploring AWS and SQL
 - 🎮 Fun fact: I love listening to music and playing games.

+- 😅 Just created my GitHub... so naturally, my first project is a calculator.
+Because, you know, gotta start with the basics before taking over the world! 🧮✨

 <h3 align="left">Connect with me:</h3>
 <p align="left">